KomputeProject/kompute/docs/overview/reference.rst

 Shader
 --------

-The :class:`kp::Shader` class contains a set of utilities to compile and process shaders.
+The :class:`kp_test_utils::Shader` class contains a set of utilities to compile and process shaders.

-.. doxygenclass:: kp::Shader
+.. doxygenclass:: kp_test_utils::Shader
    :members: